Let’s talk about post birth…

 Post natal care is my super passion!

-This is my SUPER PASSION improving post natal care in the UK because the aftercare I received myself in 2017 was below par by a long shot!
+Improving post natal care in the UK is my SUPER PASSION because the aftercare I received myself in 2017 was below par by a long shot!

 We are so often focussed on our new arrival post-birth that “we” are forgotten about or pushed to the bottom of our everlasting ‘to-do’ list.